 St. Louis County is offering land for sale on a number of area lakes that it had previously leased to homeowners and property owners.
-If you own a home on this type of land, would like to build on this type of land, or would like to refinance existing property and buy County leased land, NCCYou can help!
+If you own a home on this type of land, would like to build on this type of land, or would like to refinance existing property or buy County leased land, NCCYou can help!
 We now offer a variety of mortgages on St. Louis County leased land, as well as bare land loans.
-Call Koby Myer at 279-3237 for more information or to set up an appointment today!
+Call Koby Myer at 218-279-3200 Ext.
+237 for more information or to set up an appointment today!

 We're on Facebook!

 Northern Communities Credit Union is now on Facebook and Twitter!
 You'll find links to both our new sites at the top left of our page.
-Our Facebook page will highlight the new Financial Wellness blog of our Financial Wellness Advocate, Dan Szymczak.
+Our Facebook page will highlight current specials and upcoming events.
 "Like" us on Facebook for the latest and best information on personal finance, and follow us on Twitter for the latest news from your credit union!

 Serve on Our Supervisory Committee